Keeping gum disease away all goes back to proper brushing

 Do not skip the floss.

 Once a day is not a bad idea at all.
 Flossing ensures that there are no food particles left in between your teeth.
-These areas are notorious for breeding bacteria as food particles that are left promotes the growth of bacteria.
+These areas are notorious for breeding bacteria as food particles that are left promote the growth of bacteria.
 If you already have gingivitis, do not worry if your gums continue to bleed.
 Chances are, the bleeding will persist for a time, but you must keep brushing and flossing.
 Ceasing to brush and floss because of the bleeding will only encourage more plaque.
 For this reason, continuously removing plaque is the key to improving the condition of your gums.
 Keep in mind that a healthy mouth springs from good brushing and flossing habits.

 FAQ: Is gingivitis still reversible?